Whether you’re getting a new air conditioner or wanting to maximize your current one, having it level is important.

 - Loosen refrigerant lines and create a costly refrigerant leak.

 - Make your air conditioner sink even more.

 - Eventually wear out your air conditioner much faster.

-Leveling an air conditioner pad takes experience.
-It’s typically not a job you’ll want to try by yourself, because your air conditioner might need to be temporarily disconnected.
-This requires the help of a certified HVAC technician.
+Leveling an air conditioner pad requires experience.
+It’s typically not a job you’ll want to tackle on your own, since your air conditioner may need to be temporarily disconnected.
+This requires the assistance of a certified HVAC tech.

-If you think your air conditioner is sinking and creating problems, give Halverson Brothers Inc a call at 715-352-4052.
-We’ll check your air conditioner for any damage and then determine the best way to level it.
+If you’re worried your air conditioner is sinking and causing problems, give Halverson Brothers Inc a call at 715-352-4052.
+We’ll check your air conditioner for any damage and then determine the best way to get it level again.